khushi-411/learnings/cpp/cppcon/pointers/00_pointers.md

 #### Let's visualize memory
 - Different types of memory: Registers, Cache, DRAM, Hard Drive(s), Non-local memory, etc.
-- Memory is our machine is represented as a linear array of addresses.
+- Memory in our machine is represented as a linear array of addresses.
     - At each address, we can store a value (i.e., the same amount of bytes).

 <div align="center">